Open data is increasingly opening up new revenue streams and other opportunities for businesses in Northern Ireland.

 - weather and environment data

-Business opportunities of open data
+Benefits of open data for business

 Open data is abundant and free.
 This makes it a potential source of great opportunities for all businesses, regardless of their location, size or sector.